Click here to read our article on the 2022 Osgoode Cup results.

 Participants compete in pairs of two presenting on behalf of either the appellant or the respondent in a real case from the Supreme Court of Canada or a provincial appellate court in front of a panel of judges comprised of real lawyers, law students and legal professionals.
 Unlike mock trial, the facts are not in dispute and there are no witnesses or examinations.
 Mooters are judged on their understanding of the law, oral advocacy and ability to answer impromptu questions from the bench.

 The Osgoode Cup provides many benefits for participants.
-It provides students with public speaking and presentation experiences and a chance to try out oral advocacy in a legal setting.
-On top of having a good time with those on your team and also meeting other Mooters from across the country students also get to meet and speak with current law students, practitioners, law professors and even some judges over the course of the weekend making this a great event for anyone interested in the legal field or law school in the future.
+It provides students with public speaking and presentation experiences and a chance to try out oral advocacy in a comfortable yet realistic legal setting.
+On top of building friendships among teammates, mooters also get to meet with other students from universities and colleges across Canada and speak with current law students, practitioners, law professors and real judges over the course of the weekend.
+Undergraduate mooting – and especially the Osgoode Cup – is an imperative resume builder and vital experience for anyone interested in the legal field or law school in the future.